guillemgarcia2183/Activity-Tracker/README.md

 · /Create_Training: Script to process screen recordings into training data.
 Takes .mp4 files as input and outputs frame-by-frame folders for CNN training.

+· /Screen-recorder-Interface: Final update of Screen recorder.
+It contains an interface to show it all more aesthetical.

 ## Participants
 Guillem Garcia Dausà (guillemgarcia2183)